-- Intensifier stroke rate monitor either by manually or by operator surface indicator.
+>Intensifier stroke rate monitor either manually or by operator surface indicator.

 While seals live naturally short.
 Some actions you can follow to help them to extend the last longer interval are:

-- Make sure to use the right quality of water within a satisfactory range.
+>Make sure to use the right water quality within an acceptable range.

-- During seal replacement, clean all parts thoroughly to get rid of debris.
+>During seal replacement, clean all parts thoroughly to eliminate debris.

-- Verifying the water volume and pressure meets the minimum required standard.
+>Verifying the water volume and pressure meet the minimum required standard.

-- To make sure plunger bearing is not worn.
+>Make sure the plunger bearing is not worn.

 Another troubleshooting area is water leakage.
 The most common cause of water leaks is high-pressure hoops and seals damaging the intensifier.
 However, you want to focus on how leaks are happening and where they are coming from.

-- If warm water leaking on the adapter from the weep hole, it means high-pressure water tubing fitting is not tight enough and their end is damaged or the adapter has failed.
+>If warm water leaks on the adapter from the weep hole, it means the high-pressure water tubing fitting is not tight enough and their end is damaged or the adapter has failed.

-- If you notice the warm water leaking on the check valve from the weep hole, it means that the output adapter is loose and fails the high-pressure poppet seat or check valve is damaged.
+>If you notice the warm water leaking on the check valve from the weep hole, it means that the output adapter is loose and fails the high-pressure poppet seat or the check valve is damaged.

 4) Hydraulic fluid pressure failure troubleshooting: